roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

 > Important: You may need to ssh to the given service container via `docker exec -it <service_container_id> bash` to set and operate data via CLI.

-#### I. Parking Service
+#### Parking Service

-Before we book a parking slot, we need to create atleast 1 available parking slot.
+Before we book, we will need to create atleast 1 available parking slot.

 1. Create an available parking slot.